technicianted/gsttransformer/README.md

 Using `gst-launch` declarative media pipelines, you can either preset your pipelines or even specify them on per-call basis.

+* #### Highly scalable async RPC

+Built using async gRPC framework that makes it very scalable when handling multiple requests.

 * #### Stream sanitization and format enforcement

 GStreamer is a very stable and powerful media processing framework.
 You have all the freedom to construct your pipelines in such a way to enforce formats, do sanitation and much more.